 Many of Holmes’ recommendations have become U.S. policy.
 His widely published works include the internationally acclaimed Index of Economic Freedom, produced annually with The Wall Street Journal, and his 2008 book Liberty’s Best Hope: American Leadership for the 21st Century.

 Recognized around the globe as one of Washington’s foremost foreign and defense policy experts, Holmes is a member of the Council on Foreign Relations, where he formerly served on the Washington Advisory Committee.
-Previous appointments include the Defense Policy Board, which is the U.S. defense secretary’s primary resource for expert outside advice; the Board of Directors of the Center for International Private Enterprise; and public member of the U.S. delegation to the Organization for Security and Cooperation in Europe.
+He is also a Member of the Board of Directors of the Center for International Private Enterprise.
+On August 1, 2019, Dr. Holmes was confirmed by the Senate to the National Council on the Humanities.

 While at the State Department, Holmes was responsible for developing policy and coordinating U.S. engagement at the United Nations and 46 other international organizations.
 Important goals achieved at that time included the U.N. mandates enabling Iraq to make the transition to democracy; the Security Council’s first binding nonproliferation resolution; the U.N.’s first mandate requiring the Office of Internal Oversight Services to release reports to member states; an international outcry over Libya’s assuming chairmanship of the Commission on Human Rights, which culminated in that body’s refashioning; and establishment of the U.N.
 Democracy Caucus and U.N.
 Democracy Fund.

 Holmes earned his doctoral and master’s degrees in history from Georgetown University.
 He received a bachelor’s degree in history from the University of Central Florida in Orlando.
 He was a research fellow at the Institute for European History in Germany and adjunct professor of European security and history at Georgetown University.